McSCert/SysML-to-AUTOSAR/README.md

 ## SysML to AUTOSAR JS

-The purpose of the accompaning sysML2ArFunctions JavaScript (JS) file is to proive a set of JS functions that can be called from a Rhapsody M2M RuleSet to allow development of the pre-condtion, new context and post-processing functions outisde of Rhapsody.
+The purpose of the accompaning sysML2ArFunctions JavaScript (JS) file is to provide a set of JS functions that can be called from a Rhapsody M2M Ruleset to allow development of the pre-condition, new context and post-processing functions outisde of Rhapsody.
 In turn, this allows the use of JS aware IDEs that can provide a better development environment than Rhapsody.

 ### The sysml2ar.js Script

-This script contains a set of functions that are used as pre-condtion, new context and post-processing, and additionall contains helper functions.
+This script contains a set of functions that are used as pre-condition, new context and post-processing, and additional helper functions.

-Functions use a prefix in order to indetify them as condition, context or post-process functions.
+Functions use a prefix in order to identify them as condition, context or post-process functions.

     JSConditionExport   -> ce